10 Best UX Research Methods and When To Use Them

 Understanding

-Understanding includes diving into the mental models of your users, i.e. what picture they paint in their mind based on a certain situation or phrase, and linking this mental model to the decisions they make.
-Identifying the model can help designers create a solution that answers user expectations and needs.
+Understanding involves diving into the mental models of your users — what picture they paint in their minds based on certain situations or phrases — and linking these models to the decisions they make.
+Identifying these models can help designers create solutions that meet user needs and expectations.

 Analysis

-Analysis includes examining the patterns identified by the researcher and suggesting solutions and recommendations based on the results.
+Analysis involves examining the patterns identified by the researcher and suggesting solutions and recommendations based on the results.

 There are various types of UX research, based on different criteria.
 Each type stems from the three key methodologies we listed above.